0xAX/linux-insides/mm/linux-mm-1.md

 };
 ```

 This structure provides information about the memory type.
-It contains fields which describe the number of memory regions which are inside the current memory block, the size of all memory regions, the size of the allocated array of the memory regions and pointer to the array of the `memblock_region` structures. `memblock_region` is a structure which describes a memory region.
+It contains fields which describe the number of memory regions inside the current memory block, the size of all memory regions, the size of the allocated array of the memory regions, and a pointer to the array of the `memblock_region` structures. `memblock_region` is a structure which describes a memory region.
 Its definition is:

 ```C
 struct memblock_region {